foundation/foundation-sites/README.md

 <!-- [![BrowserStack Status](https://automate.browserstack.com/badge.svg?badge_key=ZlJCVGIxaEgvaFc4TWhBZ0hFWGtIMjBRZEw0UnFrUys3ZGdrbmZ6TW5lZz0tLU9wZUdFV2lmNVd1dU9XbWxuQ05BOGc9PQ==--915d78e23eeed2ae37ce7a670bc370011a9e4fd9)](https://automate.browserstack.com/public-build/ZlJCVGIxaEgvaFc4TWhBZ0hFWGtIMjBRZEw0UnFrUys3ZGdrbmZ6TW5lZz0tLU9wZUdFV2lmNVd1dU9XbWxuQ05BOGc9PQ==--915d78e23eeed2ae37ce7a670bc370011a9e4fd9) -->

-Foundation is the most advanced responsive front-end framework in the world.
-Quickly go from prototype to production, building sites or apps that work on any kind of device with Foundation.
-Includes a fully customizable, responsive grid, a large library of Sass mixins, commonly used JavaScript plugins, and full accessibility support.
+Foundation is one of the most advanced responsive front-end frameworks in the world.
+It can quickly go from the prototype to the production, building sites or apps that work on any kind of devices with Foundation.
+It also includes a fully customizable, responsive grid, a large library of Sass mixins, commonly used JavaScript plugins, and full accessibility support.

 ---